vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/mqtt-behaviors.md

 See the [Java Class representing a response MQTT message](#java-class-representing-a-response-mqtt-message) in the `Code Examples` section.

-There are two types of responses an extension can send back to Cloud Director - a simple response and a task update response.
+There are two types of responses an extension can send back to VMware Cloud Director - a simple response and a task update response.

 The simple response (`ResponseContentType.PLAIN_TEXT`) completes the behavior invocation task successfully and uses the payload string as the task result.

 The task update response (`ResponseContentType.TASK`) allows for updating not only the behavior invocation task's `result`, but also the task's `status`, `details`, `operation`, `error`, `progress`.
 The payload must represent a valid JSON representation of `TaskType` with the task properties that need to be modified.
 The headers must contain a `Content-Type` header with the value of `application/vnd.vmware.vcloud.task+json`.

-Multiple task update responses can be sent back to Cloud Director.
+Multiple task update responses can be sent back to VMware Cloud Director.
 This allows the task progress to be updated continuously, for example.
 The last task update must complete the task.
 Once the task is completed, later task updates regarding this task are ignored.

 Example success task update payload: